keiyoushi/keiyoushi.github.io/website/docs/faq/general.md

 Extensions will be maintained as long as there are contributors updating them.

 ## Who is maintaining these extensions?
-Volunteers who spend their free time, just like the old official extension repo.
+Volunteers who spend their free time, just like the old Tachiyomi extension repo.